Dallas Child Support Lawyer

 While child support payments are designed to ensure that a child is cared for financially until they reach an age where they can provide for themselves, there are many events in a parent’s life that can affect their ability to pay child support.
 Child support payments may be increased or decreased if there has been a substantial change in circumstances of the parents or the needs of the child.
 Child support can also be modified if it has been at least three years since the last child support order and the new amount calculated under the child support guidelines differ by either 20% or $100.00 from the amount of support currently ordered.

-Call Our Dallas Child Support Attorneys Today for a Free Consultation
+Call Our Dallas Child Support Attorneys Today for a Confidential Consultation